Smart Moves for Annual Golf Course Maintenance Equipment Planning

 The Smarts Behind a Fleet Management Program

-“It’s really a combination of data and personal expertise,” says Harbin.
+“It’s really a combination of data and personal expertise,” he said.
 “One supports the other.
 The data is entered throughout the year via myTurf and the evaluation takes place once a year, depending on the course or club’s fiscal year, and spending is planned accordingly.”

 The Importance of Documentation